mate-desktop/mate-desktop.org/README.md

     * `slug` is how the post name will be represented in the URL. **Make sure you modify the ``date`` prefix**.
     * `author` is your full name.

-  * Commit your changes, [submit a pull-request](https://help.github.com/articles/creating-a-pull-request) and one of the website maintainers will review your submission and publish it if it is suitable.
+  * Commit your changes, [submit a pull request](https://help.github.com/articles/creating-a-pull-request) and one of the website maintainers will review your submission and publish it if it is suitable.

 If you prefer ReStructuredText to Markdown, then follow the same process as above, but use `blog/20991231rest-template.rst` as the template file.